Command Line Interface

 / on *nix systems or

 \ in windows.
-Otherwise the path will be assumed to be a file.
+Otherwise the path is assumed to be a file.

 Strategy for the cache to use for detecting changed files.
 Can be either